At1ass/tt_riing_quad_fan_control/README.md

 Development on the current version of the project has been discontinued.
 We are in the process of transitioning to a new version built on **Qt**.
 The upcoming version will feature an improved user interface, enhanced performance, and extended functionality.

-We appreciate your support and encourage you to stay tuned for updates and new releases.

 # TT Riing Quad Fan Control

 **TT Riing Quad Fan Control** is a fan control application designed for Thermaltake Riing Quad controllers.
 The application monitors CPU and Nvidia/AMD GPU temperatures to adjust fan speeds dynamically, providing an adaptive cooling solution for your system.
 Support fan colors change.